-This project will ideally construct a sidewalk (approximately 900 feet) on the eastern side of Depot Street from South Station Street to 185 Depot Street at the Prior Farm Road intersection.
+This project will ideally construct a five-foot-wide minimum sidewalk (approximately 900 feet) with granite curbing on the eastern side of Depot Street from South Station Street to 185 Depot Street at the Prior Farm Road intersection.
 This is part of a phased project to connect residential neighborhoods on Depot Street to Halls Corner, Duxbury Town Hall, and First Parish Unitarian Church.